-After all, John’s the one connecting thoughts of war and the wounded to his holiday greetings, and challenging people to take action (“So this is Christmas / And what have you done?”).
-Meanwhile Paul seems more interested, in this particular moment, with gathering his loved ones around the fireplace and forgetting outside troubles: “We’re here tonight / And that’s enough / Simply haaaaaving / A wonderful Christmastime.”
+After all, Lennon is the one connecting thoughts of war and the wounded to his holiday greetings, and challenging people to take action (“So this is Christmas / And what have you done?”).
+Meanwhile, McCartney seems more interested in this particular moment with gathering his loved ones around the fireplace and forgetting outside troubles: “We’re here tonight / And that’s enough / Simply haaaaaving / A wonderful Christmastime.”

 So which former Beatles Christmas song gets the gift of your vote?

 Watch Paul McCartney’s ‘Wonderful Christmastime’